 - Heirloom Seeds: Save seeds from your crops every year and market them locally or online.
 This will be especially useful if you start your own seed saving group.
 Find a few garden bloggers whose writing and style appeal to you and offer to give them seed in exchange for an honest review.

 - Transplants: This will be pretty simple to do if you’re already starting your food crops and herbs from seed.
 Grow up extras of plants you see people putting in their gardens in your neighborhood, or heirloom varieties you enjoy growing your-self.
 You can also do this with bedding plants, fancy annuals, and pretty perennials for ornamental gardens.
+Here’s an article from The Reid Homestead on Making Money by Growing Extra Plants to explore this idea further.

 - Berries and Other Fruits: These items always sell, berries especially.
 Fruit is easy to market because it’s sweet.
 Instead of planting three blueberry bushes, plant six and see about selling your surplus.
 If that’s successful, plant more.
-Read Stella Otto’s find Backyard Berry book
+Read Stella Otto’s find Backyard Berry book to learn how to cultivate them.
+If you’re not into berries (the are highly perishable!), try these 6 Fast Growing Fruit Trees from Schneider Peeps and get selling your extra produce.

 - Mushrooms: If you’re growing these already for your own use, or you can harvest them ethically with a bit to spare from your land, spread the joy and sell the ‘shrooms.
 To learn more about growing your own mushrooms read the very reliable Organic Mushroom Farming and Mycoremediation, by Tradd Cotter.
 For foods, especially raw milk and mushrooms, it’s perfectly logical to require your customers to sign a liability waiver before they purchase product.
 Keep these on file in a safe place.